megixhafka/Mobile-Price-Classification-Project/README.md

 ## Objective
 In this project our objective is to find a relation on how some of the features affect the price of mobile phones.
-Price range is what we will predict based on the specific features of a phone, so our target value is ‘y’ with values of : 0 = low cost, 1 = medium cost, 2 = high cost, 3 = very high cost.
+Price range is what we will predict based on the specific features of a phone, so our target value is ‘y’ with values of :
+- 0 = low cost
+- 1 = medium cost
+- 2 = high cost
+- 3 = very high
+cost.
 ## Dataset
 The database that we used, was found on kaggle and its link is shown here: